darrynten/pslayers/README.md

 A layer that tiles a standard Imagick pattern.
 You can add optional scaling and scale filtering values.

+This is *not* a tiling layer, this uses standard, low res, built in patterns that come with Imagick.

 ```php
 $layer = new PatternLayer($config);